advanderveer/ep/v2/README.md

 - [ ] COULD  detect if decoding should happen for an input based on whether the hooks have read data from the request body instead of checking a magic method on the input.
+- [x] COULD  make the response.Render() method take variadic nr of interface{}
+             arguments such that exec methods can return any nr of outputs. response.Bind() might also be able to bind more then one input.
+             Might be usefull if the endpoint has a two distict outputs with different templates and logic?
+Errors are already different outputs

 - [x] WONT   return text/plain if template encoder is specified a text template. each encoder should only return one type of content, we only support html for now
+- [x] WONT   add a specific output that renders as nil, instead skipping encoding instead have magic methods that are asserted.

 ## Hook Usecases
 - [x] SHOULD have easy to use hook that allows output to set statuscode